vbuzzano/sails-hook-jobs/README.md

      * Default jobs configuration
      * (sails.config.jobs)
      *
-     * For more information using jobs in your app, check out:
+     * For more information using agenda in your app, check out:
      * https://github.com/vbuzzano/sails-hook-jobs
      */
     module.exports.jobs = {

       // Where are jobs files